tricker7272/7onez/README.md

 > Refresh Web and go to  Oshekher > build > Wait for 30s then go to the next step.

-> Press Down facing arrow button "RDP INFO LOGIN" To Get IP, User, Password.
+> Press Down facing arrow button "Thông tin RPD miễn phí của bạn CPU 2 Core - 7GB Ram - 256 SSD."
+To Get IP, User, Password.

 > You can change password of the VPS if you want as normally.